-However, for some parents who have had challenges related to reading for most of their lives, reading and teaching one’s child how to read may be a scary process.
+For parents who have had challenges related to reading for most of their lives, reading and teaching one’s child how to read can be a scary process.
 Even with these challenges, parents who are dyslexic can help their kids enjoy reading.
 Encouraging their child to love to read picture books, then chapter books will result in increased brain development.

-Dyslexia, according to the International Dyslexia Association, is a specific learning disorder that is brain based.
-For those with a diagnosis of dyslexia, it can make the open doors of reading hard.
+According to the International Dyslexia Association, dyslexia is a specific brain-based learning disorder.
+For those with a diagnosis, reading is an everyday challenge.

-Why you might ask?
-Dyslexia impacts one’s spelling, decoding, and/or ability to recognize words fluently.
-If you are a parent who has found reading to be difficult over the years, you know what it feels like emotionally to work hard to sound out words only to be corrected and say “try again” or “that is not right”.
-You know the mental anguish and toll it takes just to get a short sentence out with ease.
+The reason is dyslexia impacts one’s spelling, decoding, and/or the ability to recognize words effectively.
+If you are a parent who has found reading to be difficult over the years, you know what it feels like emotionally to work hard to sound out words only to be corrected and say “try again” or “that is not right.”
+You know the mental anguish and toll it takes just to get a short sentence out smoothly.
 You know this because this has been your life for many years.
-Now that you have a child or two, you are probably asking what next.
-What will this mean for my family when my child brings me his/her first book and says “Mommy/Daddy, read please.”
+Having children invariably leads to asking what next.
+I know I wondered what it would mean for my family when my child brings me his/her first book and says “Mommy/Daddy, read please.”

-As a parent, you do your best to read as much as possible to your child knowing that at this young age, they are unable to determine if you are reading the information correctly.
-All they know is that their awesome mommy or daddy is showing them pictures and reading words with amazing voice intonations that makes reading books fun and exciting.
+Generally, parents try to read as much as possible to children.
+They know that at this young age, they are unable to determine if you are reading the information correctly.
+Kids just know that their awesome mommy or daddy shows them pictures and reads words with amazing voices that make reading fun and exciting.

-Yet as you continue the process of teaching your child how to be an early reader, there is a part of you that might ask, “Will my child be dyslexic like me?” or “Is dyslexia a genetic condition?”
-In my experience working as a school psychologist, this is not hard or fast Yes or No answer.
-I have seen cases where a child does not have issues with reading and other cases where reading is challenging.
-Yet in both cases, it really comes down to parents thinking through creative ways to teach reading during those critical early preschool years.
+Yet, as you help your child to be an early reader, you might wonder, “Will my child be dyslexic like me?” or “Is dyslexia a genetic condition?”
+In my experience working as a school psychologist, these are not hard or fast Yes or No answers.
+I have seen cases where a child does not have issues with reading, and other cases where reading is challenging.
+In both cases, it’s only important that parents think of creative ways of reading in those critical early preschool years.

 Guess what?
 You will not.
 The fact that you recognize that this is hard for you is the first step to helping your child learn how to read.
 Think about it.
 When you first learned how to tie your shoes or possibly ride a bike, it came with trial and error.
-The more you practice the process, the easier it became.
-The same is true with teaching your early reader.
-The more you practice using those books that you are comfortable with, the easier it will be to model those reading skills to your child.
+The more you practiced the process, the easier it became.
+The same is true in teaching your early reader.
+The more you practice using the books that you are comfortable with, the easier it will be to model those reading skills to your child.

 Activities for Early Readers

-As I always tell the families whom I serve in schools, you have to do what works best for you and your family.
-There are not any hard or fast rules to teaching reading.
+As I always tell the families that I work with in schools, you have to do what works best for you and your family.
+There are not any hard or fast rules to teach reading.